cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 Even when we do use Google or Bing or Yahoo or something else, there are certain advanced tricks we can use to leverage them to find better information.
+We'll cover those soon.
-And if we apply what we'll learn in this class, we'll become that much more accomplished.
+Regardless, if we apply what we'll learn in this class, we'll become that much more accomplished.

 In short, we are going to learn a bit